0303 303 0303

 This is, of course, not true as without the donor the chance of survival might not have been available.

-Contacting the donor
+Contacting an unrelated donor

 For families of patients who had an unrelated stem cell donor, you might have been thinking about contacting their donor.
 This is completely up to you.
 Donors do not expect to be contacted, so don’t worry if you don’t feel like you want to.